RaphPich/cryptoTrading/README.md

 <h1 align ="center"> Crypto Trading bot using Coinbase </h1>

-Create a Coinbase account first at https://www.coinbase.com/fr/ Then enable API key and keep the keys, wait for 48 hours for activate of your API key.
+Create a Coinbase account first at <a href="https://www.coinbase.com/fr/" >Coinbase </a> Then enable API key and keep the keys, wait for 48 hours for activate of your API key.

 Configuration :